kamalnetha22/kamalnetha22/README.md

 ## Hi there 👋

-Here is the updated overview with the side headings highlighted:

----

 **I’m Lakshmi Sri Kamal Kuturu**, a Master’s student in Computer Science with a strong passion for Machine Learning, Cybersecurity, Data Science, and Cryptography.
 I enjoy solving complex problems and continuously exploring new technologies.
 Currently, I am seeking internship opportunities in these fields to further develop my skills.